misjoinder/LieDetector/README.md

 ## Realtime hardware device

-LieDetector is an open hardware device to test politicians' statements on TV in realtime against this truth model.
+LieDetector is an open hardware device to test politicians' statements on TV in realtime against a truth model.

 1. Get an Arduino Uno
 2. Get the <a href="http://nootropicdesign.com/ve/">Video Experimenter Shield</a> to collect closed-captioning text